golangci/golangci-lint-action/README.md

 Inside our action, we perform 3 steps:

 1. Setup environment running in parallel:
    * restore [cache](https://github.com/actions/cache) of previous analyses
-  * fetch [action config](https://github.com/golangci/golangci-lint/blob/master/assets/github-action-config.json) and find the latest `golangci-lint` patch version for needed version (users of this action can specify only minor version of `golangci-lint`).
+   * fetch [action config](https://github.com/golangci/golangci-lint/blob/master/assets/github-action-config.json) and find the latest `golangci-lint` patch version for needed version
+     (users of this action can specify only minor version of `golangci-lint`).
      After that install [golangci-lint](https://github.com/golangci/golangci-lint) using [@actions/tool-cache](https://github.com/actions/toolkit/tree/master/packages/tool-cache)
 2. Run `golangci-lint` with specified by user `args`
 3. Save cache for later builds

 ### Caching internals

-1. We save and restore the following directories: `~/.cache/golangci-lint`, `~/.cache/go-build`, `~/go/pkg`.
+1. We save and restore the following directory: `~/.cache/golangci-lint`.
 2. The primary caching key looks like `golangci-lint.cache-{interval_number}-{go.mod_hash}`.
-Interval number ensures that we periodically invalidate our cache (every 7 days). `go.mod` hash ensures that we invalidate the cache early - as soon as dependencies have changed.
+   Interval number ensures that we periodically invalidate our cache (every 7 days).
+   `go.mod` hash ensures that we invalidate the cache early - as soon as dependencies have changed.
 3. We use [restore keys](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key): `golangci-lint.cache-{interval_number}-`.
    GitHub matches keys by prefix if we have no exact match for the primary cache.

 This scheme is basic and needs improvements.
 Pull requests and ideas are welcome.